Giving Household Brands the Apple Treatment — How to Upgrade a Brand

 Distinguishing one from another on the shelves isn’t always easy.
 With this design, Heineken would stand out.

-If you want to charge customers a high price, then having a sophisticated design is incredibly helpful as it will appeal to high-end and discerning customers.
+If you want to charge customers a high price, having a sophisticated design is incredibly helpful as it will appeal to high-end and discerning customers.

 Some brands have (and rightly so) a much more old-fashioned design.